Trading Shoppees open at Tanger Outlet Center in Blowing Rock

-Adozen members of the Blowing Rock Chamber of Commerce and town officials met at the Tanger Outlet Center on Feb.
-15 to greet the Trading Shoppees into the local marketplace with a ribbon cutting.
+BLOWING ROCK — A dozen members of the Blowing Rock Chamber of Commerce and town officials met at the Tanger Outlet Center on Monday, Feb.
+15, to greet the Trading Shoppees into the local marketplace with an old-fashioned “ribbon cutting.”

-The grand opening showcased a new concept of retailer for the outlet mall, which historically focused on large, “brand name” manufacturing tenants like Gap, Polo/Ralph Lauren, Sunglass Hut, Banana Republic and OshKosh B’gosh.
-The Trading Shoppees is multiple, smaller “stores” inside one large store location, and is a venture by partners Megan Muncie Palla and Tabitha Estep.
+The grand opening showcased a new concept of retailer for the outlet mall, which historically focused on large, “brand name” manufacturing tenants such as Gap, Polo/Ralph Lauren, Sunglass Hut, Banana Republic and OshKosh B’gosh, among others.
+The Trading Shoppee is multiple, smaller “stores” inside one large store location.

-“We have 63 small businesses featured here under one roof,” Estep said.
-“Some are from the Tri-Cities, some are from Charlotte, some are from Winston-Salem, Knoxville (Tenn.), all over, really.
+“We have 63 small businesses featured here under one roof,” Trading Shoppees business partner Tabitha Estep said.
+“Some are from the Tri-Cities, some are from Charlotte, some are from Winston-Salem, Knoxville, all over, really.
 The small businesses come in, rent a space, and we sell their products on their behalf.

-Estep said that the Blowing Rock store is their fifth location, with earlier established Trading Shoppees stores in Bristol, Abingdon and Tazewell in Virginia, and Jonesborough in Tennessee.
-She explained that when they were in conversations with another Tanger outlet center, the Blowing Rock managers heard about it and also reached out to them.
+Estep said that the Blowing Rock store is their fifth location, with earlier established Trading Shoppees stores in Bristol, Abingdon, and Tazewell in Virginia, and Jonesborough in Tennessee.
+She explained that when they were in conversations with another Tanger outlet center, the Blowing Rock managers heard about it and reached out to them, too.

 In explaining the Trading Shoppees business model, Estep said they charge a percentage commission on every sale in addition to a small rent charge to each vendor.